Magnesium: what is it and what are its health benefits?

 Which are the sources?

-Includes almonds, cashews and brazil nuts.
-28g cashew nuts contains 82mg magnesium.
+Includes almonds, cashews, and brazil nuts.
+28g cashew nuts contain 82mg magnesium.

 One medium avocado contains 58mg magnesium.

 These include chickpeas, black beans, lentils, kidney beans, and soya beans.
 One cup of black beans has 120mg of magnesium.

 100g of tofu serves 53mg of magnesium.

 Examples are quinoa, oats, wheat, and buckwheat.
 One cup of cooked quinoa is equivalent to 118mg magnesium.